Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 The Three R’s: Research, Rumination, and Reassurance

-When obsessions strike, it can feel unbearable—time and again, you try to relieve your anxiety and discomfort by any means necessary.
+When the obsessions of obsessive-compulsive disorder (OCD) strike, it can feel unbearable—time and again, you try to relieve your anxiety and discomfort by any means necessary.
 Even if you are very skilled with coping mechanisms, you can fall victim to the trap of resorting to compulsions.
-The intensity of your emotions feels like it is simply too much.
+The intensity of your emotions can feel like it is simply too much.

 Some compulsions, like washing your hands, are obvious, even to the people around you.
-Others, though, are entirely invisible—and they can be some of the most common.
+Others, though, can be entirely invisible—and they can also be some of the most common.
 Let’s learn about research, rumination, and reassurance.

 Research